codewitch-honey-crisis/zephyr_mon/README.rst

 #.
 Have a UART which must be bridged to your PC somehow.
 By default it uses the ST-Link virtual COM port.
 You can modify it.
 #.
 Have a screen - ILI9341 recommended, but you can use your own with some modifications
 #.
 Have a board overlay that maps the hardware on your device.
-Again, you'll have to modify it to do this.
+Again, you'll have to modify it to add to the supported boards.

 Supported Boards
 *************